-Because the titanium post is surgically implanted into your jawbone, we want to make sure that the post has enough time to fuse into your bone structure before applying a dental crown.
+Because the titanium post is surgically implanted into your jawbone, we want to ensure that the post has enough time to fuse into your bone structure before applying a dental crown.
 The timespan it takes for the post to fuse with your jawbone is around three to six months.
-While this may seem like a long time, it is in your best interest to patiently wait out the healing period as this is what provides you with the durability and functionality that many of our patients are looking for with a dental implant procedure.
+While this may seem like a long time, it is in your best interest to patiently wait out the healing period.
+This provides you with the durability and functionality that many of our patients are looking for with a dental implant procedure.

 What is the difference between a dental implant and a dental bridge?